Common Parasitic Infections

 Schistosomiasis

-Estimates show that at least 258 million people required preventive treatment for schistosomiasis in 2014.
-More than 61.6 million people were reported to have been treated for schistosomiasis in 2014.
+Estimates show that at least 251.4 million people required preventive treatment for schistosomiasis in 2021, out of which more than 75.3 million were reported to have been treated.

 Ascariasis is a disease caused by the parasitic roundworm Ascaris lumbricoides